 You should change the Admin password the first time you use it.
 Make a good note of it so you don't lock yourself out!
 The default password for the cFos Charging Manager is empty.
 The username is always admin.

-Please allow the submission of anonymised usage statistics so that we can improve our hardware and software.
+Please allow the submission of crash information and anonymised usage statistics so that we can improve our hardware and software.

-This affects the general Charging Manager function on computers other than the cFos Power Brain controller.
-Here you may have several RS 485 buses with different groups of devices.
-Then it can make configuration easier if you can map one COM port to another without having to change COM port numbers in all devices.
+This concerns the general Charging Manager function on computers other than the cFos Power Brain Controller.
+Here it can happen that you have several RS-485 buses with different groups of devices.
+Then it can make configuration easier if you can map one COM port to another without having to change the COM port numbers in all devices.

 With this dialogue element you can send individual Modbus commands to specific devices.
 Enter the address and ID of the Modbus device in the same way as when configuring meters and EVSEs in the fields "Address" and "Slave ID".
 In "Register" you can specify the register number in decimal form or in hexadecimal form by prefixing it with 0x, from which you want to read or write.
 With "Type" you define the data type stored in the Modbus registers, with "Count" how many such data types are to be read from the registers.
 When writing, you also specify the "Value to write".
 You can also configure the read or write function number.
 Then click on "Read" or "Write".
 The result appears in the "Result" and "Status" field.

-For the Tesla Wall Connector Gen 2, which can be addressed via the RS 485 interface, you need an ID that you must set in the EVSE configuration.
-You can determine this here by entering the COM port to which the Tesla EVSE is connected.
-For cFos Power Brain controller, this is always COM1
+For the Tesla Wall Connector Gen 2, which can be accessed via the RS-485 interface, you need an ID that you must set in the wallbox configuration.
+You can determine this here by specifying the COM port to which the Tesla Wallbox is connected.
+For cFos Power Brain Controller, this is always COM1.